coverlet-coverage/coverlet/Documentation/KnowIssues.md

  ...
 </PropertyGroup>
  ```
  NB.
-This **DOESN'T WORK** always, for instance in case of shared framework https://github.com/dotnet/cli/issues/12705#issuecomment-536686785
+This **DOESN'T ALWAYS WORK**, for instance in case of shared framework https://github.com/dotnet/cli/issues/12705#issuecomment-536686785

  We can do nothing at the moment this is a build behaviour out of our control.